niyazm524/arch_client_web/README.md

-# Client for study project for system architecture
+# Client for Authorization server
 #### Client for service which can uploading and downloading data
 ## Usage
 #### Only authorized users can reach Main page.